 \section{Conclusion}

-We present GraphChase, an open-source platform for UNSGs, offering researchers a flexible multiplayer game environment to aid in developing scalable algorithms.
-Specifically, we first develop a unified and flexible UNSG environment and then implement several deep learning-based algorithms as benchmarks.
-Finally, we evaluate GraphChase and the results will provide insights into these algorithms and further refine instruction for them.
-We hope our GraphChase platform can facilitate the establishment of a standardized criterion for evaluating and improving algorithms for UNSGs, thereby contributing to the advancement of theoretical research and practical applications for solving general multiplayer games.
+In this paper, we propose GraphChase, the first open-source platform dedicated to UNSGs, offering researchers a flexible multiplayer game environment and aiding in developing scalable algorithms.
+Specifically, we develop a unified and flexible platform to accommodate different UNSGs environments and implement several deep learning-based algorithms as benchmarks.
+Extensive experiments on GraphChase provide insights into these algorithms.
+We hope that GraphChase will facilitate the establishment of standardized evaluation criteria for UNSGs algorithms, thereby contributing to both theoretical advances and practical applications in solving general multi-agent games.